Conservative Congregational Christian Conference: Background

 The Mayflower, and its passengers known as "Pilgrims", began the Great Migration to New England.
 The CCCC describes its members as "modern-day Pilgrims."

 The congregationalist tradition traces itself to English and American Puritanism.
 Presbyterians and Congregationalists both opposed certain practices and liturgical requirements of the Church of England, including its episcopal polity.
-Presbyterians desired a system in which bodies of elders (presbyteries) would govern the churches, while congregationalists believed that local churches (congregations), each with its own elders, were to govern themselves individually (though, ideally, in communion and coöperation with similar congregations).
+Presbyterians desired a system in which bodies of elders (presbyteries) would govern the churches, while congregationalists believed that local churches (congregations), each with its own elders, were to govern themselves individually (though, ideally, in communion and cooperation with similar congregations).
 As early as the 16th century, the Brownists advocated for independent congregations.
 New England ministers formalized the congregationalist system with the Cambridge Platform of 1648, and those in England with the Savoy Declaration of 1658.

 Jonathan Edwards, Congregationalist theologian and influential figure in the First Great Awakening.

 Congregationalists enjoyed the dominant position in early New England: theirs was the established church of several states, even into the 19th century.
 Congregationalists founded several prominent universities, including Harvard and Yale.
 They were key players in the First and Second Great Awakening and in the modern mission movement, establishing the American Board of Commissioners for Foreign Missions.

 After the Civil War, the American denominational mainline formed the National Council of the Congregational Churches of the United States, which in 1931 merged with the restorationist Christian Connection and became the Congregational Christian Churches (CCC).